Saturday, January 18, 2020

 And if that happens, then we have the choice of whether we will put our energies into this thing for which we were born.
 Dag Hammarskjöld was the secretary-general of the United Nations from 1953 until his death in 1961 in a plane crash while en route to negotiate a cease-fire in an African conflict.
 He had worked tirelessly in the causes of peace in many trouble spots around the globe.
 After his death, friends found his personal diary in his New York apartment, eventually publishing it under the title, Markings.
 One thing he said in that book was this: "We are not permitted to choose the frame of our destiny.
 But what we put into it is ours."

 Is that not a way of saying that while we may be born for some purpose, it is still up to us what we do about that purpose?
 Alice Flaherty is a neurologist at Massachusetts General Hospital who describes her work as a calling.
-In fact, she tells about a time in medical school when she became so convinced she was in the right profession that it filled her with "an exaggerated, perhaps even pretentious, feeling of duty and joy."
+In fact, she talks about a time in medical school when she became so convinced she was in the right profession that it filled her with "an exaggerated, perhaps even pretentious, feeling of duty and joy."
 And she says that she still feels a little of the same emotions every time she turns on a new stimulator in a Parkinson's patient and sees the person go from a frozen condition to walking nearly normally.

 But she also explains that that same feeling turns into a torment when she knows she has betrayed it.
 As an example, she tells of one of the worst days of her residency, when a superior insisted that she perform a painful procedure -- one which she felt was unnecessary -- on a dying patient who begged her to leave him in peace.
 "In the end," Flaherty says, "the patient, the nurse and I were all sobbing as I executed the procedure.
 Thinking of that night still fills me with shame."

-As we move through life, it's good to take time to consider whether we have some sense of being named by God, of being born to some role, or simply of being the right person in the right place at the right time -- which can be one form that God naming us as his own takes.
+As we move through life, it is good to take time to consider whether we have some sense of being named by God, of being born to some role, or simply of being the right person in the right place at the right time -- which can be one form that God naming us as his own takes.

 I saw Mother Teresa on TV in January of 1987.
 She was at a news conference.
 One of the reports said, "Many people call you a modern-day saint.
 What do you think of being called that?"
 Her response: "We are all called to be saints.
 I am called to be a saint in what I do with my life.
 You are called to be a saint in what you do."
-I doubt if many reports are accustomed to receiving that kind of challenge.
+I doubt if many reporters are accustomed to receiving that kind of challenge.
 But I wonder, do we dare to believe that we can be saints in whatever we do?

 A Christian therapist was talking with a person who had terrible feelings of guilt because of what the person had done in the past.
 He asked, "What is your mental image of Christ?"
 The patient said: "I guess as a baby.
-Or maybe as somebody dying on a cross.
+Or as somebody dying on a cross.
 A real loser."
 The doctor asked if he thought he could picture Jesus as someone who loved him.
 He responded that he wanted to but could not seem to do it.
 He did not understand why he resisted.
 The therapist then said: "You probably feel unworthy."
 The patient nodded yes.
 The doctor said: "You are worthy.
 God was born in a manger and died on a cross for you.
 That means you are worth a lot to God."[3]

 Until we view ourselves as worthy to God, I wonder if we will ever get to a place where we can offer ourselves freely to God, to the church, to others, with all our gifts and talents.
 One study done of churches that grow said that theology, denomination, location, do not mean as much as another characteristic.
 Churches that grow are more loving than churches that do not.[4]

-One of the great stories of literature is The Man of La Mancha.
+One of the remarkable stories of literature is The Man of La Mancha.
 In the stage play, Don Quixote meets a prostitute named Aldonza.
 He tells her that she will be his new lady, and that she will receive a new name: Dulcinea.
 She rejects his offer.
 He keeps affirming her and declaring her to be what he believes she is.
 At the end of the play, someone rapes Aldonza.
 She is crying and hysterical on stage.
 The Man of La Mancha again calls to her, "My Lady, Dulcinea."
 She says: "Don't call me your lady; I was born in a ditch by a mother who left me to die.
 I am only someone men use and forget.
 Don't call me a lady.
 I'm only Aldonza.
 I am nothing at all."
 She leaves the stage with Don Quixote calling after her, "But you are my Lady Dulcinea!"
 Soon, he lays dying of a broken heart.
 A lady, a Spanish queen, kneels beside her.
 He wonders who she is.
 "Don't you remember?
 You called me your lady.
 You gave me a new name.
 My name is Dulcinea!"[5]

 Now, let us consider the identity of the people of God.

 When we examine honestly the history of the church, we see much that ought to distress us.
 The church simply does not live up to its potential.
 It often fails to be an effective witness.
-It often fails to offer effectively the Christian message.
+It often fails to effectively offer the Christian message.
 I have read this somewhere: the best reason to become a Christian is the witness of other Christians; the greatest blockage to people becoming Christians is other Christians.
 The traditional message of the church, that we are sinners, is all right as far as it goes.
 However, we are not telling people anything they do not know.
 We all know that we fall short of our own ideals, let alone the ideals the church or society or family.
 We are always falling short.

 If we are honest about our lives, we can see the many ways in which we have failed to be the person called us to be.
 Some of those times will occasionally bring tears to our eyes and the words, “Please forgive me,” on our lips.
 We never finish when it comes to becoming effective servants of the Lord.

 When we work with people, it is rare that anything ever gets finished, done, accomplished.
 If we are going to talk, with the prophet, about God calling us, then we had better talk, with the prophet, about failure.
 A person who has spent her life working with teachers, helping them to be better teachers, said to me, "Good teachers must be in love with the task of sowing the seed, not reaping the harvest.”
-Pastors, parents, Sunday School teachers, health care givers, just about any disciple, must be in love with something more significant than immediate, visible results because our goals are so high, the work of God so mysterious, the plans of God for the world so grand, that the harvest doesn't occur until years after the sowing.
+Pastors, parents, Sunday School teachers, health care givers, about any disciple, must be in love with something more significant than immediate, visible results because our goals are so high, the work of God so mysterious, the plans of God for the world so grand, that the harvest does not occur until years after the sowing.
 God called us here.
 The work is God's, not ours.
 We are not to seek validation for what we do in our time frame, demand results as we measure results.
-The harvest, after our sowing, is God's harvest, in God's own good time.
+The harvest, after our sowing, is God's harvest, in God's own suitable time.

 We need to talk about what we can become, not so much because of us, but because of God.
 God saw that God could work with this nation, even if it felt itself as a failure, to the point where it could become a light to the nations.
 God looks at the church, God looks at each of us, and sees that seem potential to make a positive contribution to the lives of others.

-[1] Pannenberg, Systematic Theology Volume 3, 456.
+[1] (Pannenberg, Systematic Theology 1998, 1991)Volume 3, 456.

-[2] Pannenberg, Systematic Theology Volume 1, 399.
+[2] (Pannenberg, Systematic Theology 1998, 1991)Volume 1, 399.

 [3] Robert Schuller, Self-esteem, 158).